michielskobe/rnd-final-project/docs/project/alsa_axi_dma.md

 Some drivers also implement the **ioctl** callback which allows a redefinition of some of the PCM read ioctls, but in most cases we can stick with the default implementation in the ALSA middle layer.

-**Important note:** some callbacks are atomic, which means that they cannot be interrupted.
+**Important note:** some callbacks are **atomic**, which means that they cannot be interrupted.
 Consequently, no mutexes, spin-locks or other locking mechanisms may be used in these calls: due to the atomic nature, race conditions will never exist in this callback.
 The three atomic callbacks are **trigger**, **pointer** and **ack**.

 #### Periods and Buffers